jm4474/Confidence_Bands/README.txt

 Reg_Sens
 VAR_IRF

-contain .csv files, Matlab scripts/functions/classes, and STATA do files to generate the figures reported in the paper "Simultaneous Confidence Bands: Theoretical Comparisons and Suggestions for Practice" by José Luis Montiel Olea and Mikkel Plagborg-Moller.
+contain .csv files, Matlab scripts/functions/classes, and STATA do files to generate the figures reported in the paper "Simultaneous Confidence Bands: Theory, Implementation, and an Application to SVARs" by José Luis Montiel Olea and Mikkel Plagborg-Moller.

 --------------------------